FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 3D command
 ++++++++++++++++

-Click the "3D" icon to enter the 3D command editing interface
+Click the "3D" icon to enter the 3D command editing interface.

 This command generates commands for 3D vision program examples.
 Users can refer to the generated programs and communicate with other vision devices, including two program case references of camera calibration and camera capture.